 Microsoft has pushed Windows 10 Build 18272.1000 rs_prerelease to the 19H1 development branch with a number of incremental new features and bug fixes.
 The latest Windows 10 Preview Build 18272 is available for Insiders on both Fast and Skip Ahead rings and is also available in the form of ISO files for complete reinstallation.
-When come to features and improvements the latest build includes new sign-in options for Windows Hello, SwitfKey technology expands to more languages.
-Also, some improvements made to the Snip & Sketch app, Sticky Notes has been updated to 3.1 with a full-on dark mode and faster syncing and more.
+When comes to features and improvements the latest build includes new sign-in options for Windows Hello, SwitfKey technology expands to more languages.
+Also, some improvements made to the Snip & Sketch app, Sticky Notes has been updated to 3.1 with a full-on dark mode and faster syncing, and more.

 Windows 10 Build 18272 Features

-Here are all the new features, improvements and other changes included on Windows 10 Build 18272.
+Here are all the new features, improvements, and other changes included on Windows 10 Build 18272.
 Note: As per Microsoft blog, Windows 10 build 18272 isn’t available for ARM devices unless they are configured to use English as the default language.

 Redesigned Sign-in Options for Windows Hello

 With the latest build, Microsoft redesigned the sign-in options for its Windows 10 Hello biometric authentication technology to make it easier for users to set up a Windows Hello authentication method.
 Microsoft explained on a blog post:

 Your feedback that the previous design was cluttered, and confusing is what drove us to simplify the Sign-in options Settings.
 We believe this update will help you choose the safest and fastest sign-in option for your needs, whether that’s using a PIN or a biometric factor like a fingerprint or facial recognition.

 And The Settings page will now explain the individual properties of the options whether you’re using a PIN, fingerprint scanner, or Windows Hello.